 The Cardinals land in second place, followed by the Braves, Red Sox and Pirates.

-The entire rankings are as follows, featuring various team leaders for every team in baseball:
+The entire MLB Power Rankings are as follows, featuring various team leaders for every team in baseball:

 KP’s MLB Power Rankings: August 6, 2013